JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

       By creating a default list to load.

+  - Do these 2 things together and in sequence:

+    - Create a legacy branch or directory of the `master` branch.

+      Either

+      - choose branches:

+        - create a `legacy` branch.

+        - create a `legacy_2023` branch by copying the master branch.

+        - clean up the file directory so that it doesn't contain anything but the `./assets/`, `./css/`, `./html/`, and `./js/` directories and the `./index.html` file. **do a dry run of this to ensure directories and files are not accidentally removed**

+      - or choose directory

+        - create a `legacy` directory.

+        - create a `legacy_2023` directory inside of the `legacy` directory.

+        - move working files (`./assets/`, `./css/`, `./html/`, and `./js/` directories and the `./index.html` file.) into the `legacy_2023` directory.

+    - merge the `fullstack_rebuild` branch into the `fullstack` branch.

 - Do these 5 things together and in sequence:

   - merge the `fullstack` branch into the `dev` branch.

   - redeploy the frontend AND the backend. from the `dev` branch.

   - Then merge the `dev` branch into the `master` branch.

   - redeploy the frontend AND the backend. from the `master` branch.

   - Point the new frontend url to jamiebort.com

 - Other feature and changes to implement: